Phantomkeks/ideapad/README.md

 - Only client with local database (no server backend)
 - Export all notes as one encrypted file
 - Synchronize export file with Dropbox, Google Drive or Onedrive
+- Vuex Store has multiple state entries of 'notes' and 'deletedNotes'

 Future:
 - Desktop application